Baby Registry for Outdoor Parents

 With bike seats you will want to ensure compatibility with the bike you intend on using.

 If you are wanting to use a child mountain bike seat like the Mac-Ride or Kids Ride Shotgun then you may want to wait and put your money towards those seats vs. buying one of these temporary front mounted bike seats.
-Child mountain bike seats are intended for kids 2 - 5, but some parents start younger.

 Outdoor gear isn’t cheap and baby / kid outdoor gear is no exception.
 Kickstart your adventures by listing these items on your baby registry.
 Likely, you will use many of these items more or in a more meaningful way than many of the “MUST HAVE” baby items.